psakhis/emu4crt/README.md

   * core.shader gunlight -> this enables a extra brightness when trigger gun shoot
   * core.shader.gunlight_brightness -> new brightness to apply
   * core.shader.gunlight_flash_length -> input number to apply extra brightness, can be depending on the core/per-game.
 Try 1 and increase it
-  * nes.input.zapper.clone -> works better for guncon2
+  * nes.input.zapper.clone -> works better for guncon2 (see https://www.nesdev.org/wiki/Zapper)
   * nes.input.zapper.crosshair -> 1 for disable it

 ### Requirements: